Gummo

 "Life is great.
 Without it, you'd be dead."

-This is a movie I really need to talk about.
+This is a movie I really like.
 If there's any piece of media that can palpably emulate the emotions of a certain experience I've had, It's Gummo.
-Growing up in the middle of nowhere, embedded in a rotting culture so invisible that alienation and this survivalistic self-indulgence are the only things you carry with you--among what few things you know--Gummo is the image of the experience at its most dismal, the dark place shown in everything that I had no other choice but to exist in.
+Growing up in the middle of nowhere, embedded in a rotting culture, invisible, alienated and admiring perhaps only survivalistic self-indulgence--among what few things one knows--Gummo is the image of the experience at its most dismal, the dark place shown in everything that I existed in.